caplanhook/family-stories/SUBMISSION.md

-# Take Home: Capturing Family Stories with Voice + AI
+# Case Study: Capturing Family Stories with Voice + AI

 > A weekly prompt asks an older relative to tell one story out loud.
 The tool turns her unpolished recording into a structured written story in her own voice and delivers it to her family with the original audio attached.